Gozar Gajin

-Gozar Gajin (گذرگجين, also Romanized as Goz̄ar Gajīn; also known as Goz̄ar Kajīn and Gozar Kajīn) is a village in Darbandrud Rural District, in the Central District of Asadabad County, Hamadan Province, Iran.
-At the 2006 census, its population was 1,224, in 278 families.
+Gozar Gajin (گذرگجين) (Note: Also romanized as Goz̄ar Gajīn; also known as Goz̄ar Kajīn and Gozar Kajīn) is a village in Darbandrud Rural District of the Central District in Asadabad County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,224 in 278 households.
+The following census in 2011 counted 1,189 people in 319 households.
+The 2016 census measured the population of the village as 1,022 people in 311 households.